badumbatish/BigInt/README.md

 - Text editor or IDE.

 ###  Development Environment
-As long as you have a GCC or G++ compiler, you should be good.
+As long as you have a GCC or G++ compiler that supports C++11, you should be good.

 ###  File Structure
 You can begin develop by having these file ready in this structure